redis/ioredis/README.md

   .exec()
 ```

-## Arguments & Replies Transform
+## Transforming Arguments & Replies
 Most Redis commands take one or more Strings as arguments,
 and replies are sent back as a single String or an Array of Strings.
-However sometimes
+However, sometimes
-you may want something different: For instance it would be more convenient if `HGETALL`
+you may want something different.
+For instance, it would be more convenient if the `HGETALL`
 command returns a hash (e.g. `{ key: val1, key2: v2 }`) rather than an array of key values (e.g. `[key1, val1, key2, val2]`).

 ioredis has a flexible system for transforming arguments and replies.
 There are two types